eloiweb3/eloiweb3/README.md

 ## A little about me... 🧑‍💻

-I am a committed Blockchain Developer Advocate (DevRel) with a passion for demystifying complex technologies for developers.
-My main goal is to create educational programs that encourage the adoption of blockchain ecosystems.
-By providing developers with the necessary knowledge and tools, I strive to eliminate obstacles and make blockchain technology more approachable.
+I am a committed Blockchain Developer Advocate (DevRel) with a passion for making complex technologies more accessible to developers.
+My primary focus is on building educational programs that drive the adoption of blockchain ecosystems, specifically within the Solana ecosystem.
+By equipping developers with the right knowledge and tools, I aim to remove barriers and make blockchain development more approachable.

-I have a deep understanding of the Blockchain ecosystem and its potential to transform industries.
-I have acquired extensive knowledge and experience in various concepts, such as Foundry, Hardhat, Opcodes, Delegate call, Proxies, Hardhat coverage, Hashing functions, ECDSA, EVM, Re-entrancy, Front-running, Denial of service, Byzantine consensus, ERC721, ERC20, ERC1155, EIP712, ECDSA, EIP1159, Scaffold ETH, Ethers.js, Typescript/Javascript, Alchemy, Node JS & React JS.
+I have a deep understanding of the Solana ecosystem and its potential to revolutionize industries.
+My expertise spans a wide range of concepts, including Rust, Anchor Framework, Solana Program Library (SPL), Solana Runtime, Cross-Program Invocation (CPI), PDAs, Accounts Model, Metaplex, Token Program, Sealevel, Syscalls, Merkle Trees, Zero-Knowledge Proofs, Solana CLI, Web3.js, Typescript/Javascript, and React.js.

-I am a driven and committed professional, enthusiastic about collaborating with teams to reach shared objectives.
-With a naturally curious mindset, I constantly seek to expand my knowledge and stay updated on the latest advancements in the blockchain space.
-My dedication and expertise make me a valuable asset to any blockchain project or team.
+I am a dedicated and enthusiastic professional who thrives on collaboration to achieve shared goals.
+With a naturally curious mindset, I continuously seek to expand my expertise and stay ahead of the latest advancements in Solana and the broader blockchain space.
+My passion for education and technical excellence enables me to empower developers and contribute meaningfully to the growth of the Solana ecosystem.

 ------
 <h3 align="left">Languages and Tools:</h3>